The Nature of Light

 Again, as in Young’s experiment, light must be understood as a

 - Maxwell: Light is electric and magnetic ﬁelds propagating as a wave.
 In 1865 James Clerk Maxwell published A Dynamical Theory of the Electromagnetic Field in which he tied together electric and magnetic ﬁelds via his famous equations.
 He then showed that each component of the electric and magnetic ﬁelds obeys a wave equation with a speed of propagation numerically equal to that of light.
-He concluded ”This velocity is so nearly that of light that it seems we have strong reason to conclude that light itself (including radiant heat and other radiations) is an electromagnetic disturbance in the form of waves propagated through the electromagnetic ﬁeld according to electromagnetic laws.”
+He concluded “This velocity is so nearly that of light that it seems we have strong reason to conclude that light itself (including radiant heat and other radiations) is an electromagnetic disturbance in the form of waves propagated through the electromagnetic ﬁeld according to electromagnetic laws.”
+(This has to be one of the greatest sentences ever written.)
 Maxwell’s equations are discussed beginning at Maxwell’s Equations in Vacuo.

 - late 1880s